Age-Appropriate Transition Assessments

 Third-tier assessments are used when still more specific information is needed to accurately identify the student’s needs, preferences, interests, and weaknesses.
 Examples are:

 - example: Person-centered planning plans and process overviews

-- Links to more transition assessments on our Transition Assessment reference page.
+- Explore extensive resources on our Transition Assessment reference page.

-Is there evidence that the measurable postsecondary goals were based on age-appropriate transition assessments?
+Are measurable postsecondary goals based on age-appropriate transition assessment(s)?

 Essential Elements adapted from O’Leary (2010), Reviewer Reference Form for the Transition Requirements Checklist